ai4os/ai4-template/README.md

 │   ├── features           <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
 │   │
-│   ├── models             <- Scripts to train models and then use trained models to make │   │   │                     predictions
+│   ├── models             <- Scripts to train models and make predictions │   │   └── deep_api.py    <- Main script for the integration with DEEP API
-│   │   └── deepaas_api.py
 │   │
-│   └── tests              <- Scripts to perfrom code testing + pylint script
+│   ├── tests              <- Scripts to perfrom code testing
 │   │
 │   └── visualization      <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py